rifatul97/Weather-Chrome-Extension/README.md

 # Weather-Chrome-Extension
 Display user selected cities' current weather status to the browser screen.
-Currently it is not really working.
+Currently the application is not really working as intended.

 # Features